 The Alzheimer's Disease Initiative - Specialized Supportive Services (ADI-SSS) was designed to fill gaps in existing dementia-capable home and community-based service (HCBS) systems for persons living with ADRD and their family caregivers.
 The complexity of care of persons with advanced dementia is defined by the severity of functional and cognitive impairment, reliance on surrogate decision-making, and inability to live alone.
 This results in tremendous family/caregiver burden.
 Behavioral symptoms such as repetitive speech, wandering, and sleep disturbances are core clinical features of ADRD.
 If untreated, these behaviors can accelerate disease progression, worsen functional decline and quality of life, cause significant caregiver distress, and result in earlier nursing home placement.
-Behavioral Support of the service of ADRD.
+Behavioral Support of the service of ADRD and their family caregivers with advanced dementia is defined by the severity of functional and cognitive impairment, reliance on surrogate decision-making, and inability to live alone.
+This results in tremendous family/caregiver burden.
+Behavioral symptoms such as repetitive speech, wandering, and sleep disturbances are core clinical features of ADRD.
 If untreated, these behaviors can accelerate disease progression, worsen functional decline and quality of life, cause significant caregiver distress, and result in earlier nursing home placement.